 Other intervention for hamstring origin tendonitis

-Despite appropriate physiotherapy management, some patients with hamstring origin tendonitis do not improve adequately.
+Despite appropriate physiotherapy management, some patients with hamstring origin tendonitis (tendinopathy) do not improve adequately.
 When this occurs the treating physiotherapist or doctor will advise on the best course of management.
-This may include further investigations such as X-rays, ultrasound, MRI or CT scan, pharmaceutical intervention, corticosteroid injection or referral to appropriate medical authorities who will advise on any interventions that may be appropriate to improve the hamstring origin tendonitis.
+This may include further investigations such as X-rays, ultrasound, MRI or CT scan, pharmaceutical intervention, corticosteroid injection, platelet rich plasma injections, extracorporeal shockwave therapy or referral to appropriate medical authorities who will advise on any interventions that may be appropriate to improve the hamstring origin tendonitis.

 Exercises for hamstring origin tendonitis

 The following exercises are commonly prescribed to patients with hamstring origin tendonitis.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
-Generally, they should be performed 1 – 3 times daily and only provided they do not cause or increase symptoms.
+Generally, they should be performed as directed and only provided they do not cause or increase symptoms.